Political parties weigh in on Trump’s chances at winning NM

 “It’s really been since the Bush years that a Republican has carried the state in a presidential cycle,” UNM Political Science Professor Gabe Sanchez said.

-Additionally, a recent Emerson poll shows Trump’s approval rating in our state down to 35-percent.
+Additionally, a recent Emerson poll shows Trump’s approval rating in our state down to 35%.

 “A lot has shifted toward Democrats both demographically as well as on public policy,” Sanchez added.